Felly Bull

 Nasi Goreng

-Deborah
+By: Deborah

-Course Breakfast, Brunch, Main, Main Course
+Course: Breakfast, Brunch, Main

-Cuisine Indonesian
+Cuisine: Indonesian

-Servings 4 people
+Servings: 4 people

 Ingredients

-• 1 onion finely chopped
+• 1 medium onion finely chopped

-• 2 cloves of garlic finely chopped
+• 2 cloves garlic finely chopped

 • 1 thumb-sized piece of ginger finely chopped

-• 1 to 2 fresh bird’s-eye chillies deseeded and finely chopped
+• 1 to 2 fresh bird’s eye chillies deseeded and finely chopped

 • 1 tbsp palm sugar